Eduardo-Salvador/Java-Training/src/main/java/StudyChallenges/SeminarSystem/README.md

 ### 1. Classes and Objects:
 The system is divided into main entities:

-- Location → Implemented as a record, representing the seminar's address.
+- **Location** → Implemented as a *record*, representing the seminar address.
-- Seminar → Has a title and location.
+- **Seminar** → Has an id, title, and location.
-- Students → Has a name, age, and optional association with a seminar.
+- **Students** → Has an id, name, age, and optional association with a seminar.
-- Teacher → Has a name, specialty, and a set of seminars taught.
+- **Teacher** → Has an id, name, specialty, and a set of seminars taught.

-These objects model the domain in a clear and object-oriented way.
+- **BaseService** → Parent class of the other services, sharing 3 common methods that are implemented by each class.

+- **Services (Seminar, Students, and Teacher)** → Business rules specific to each class.

 ---